microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     profile?: string;
 }

+// Warning: (ae-missing-release-tag) "CartesianPointBindings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface CartesianPointBindings {
+    size?: NumericFieldScaleBinding;
+    x?: DataFieldBinding;
+    y?: DataFieldBinding;
+}

 // Warning: (ae-missing-release-tag) "Category" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public